Biden, in first call with Putin, presses on Navalny, treaty

 “In the nearest days, the parties will complete the necessary procedures that will ensure further functioning” of the pact, the Kremlin said in its readout of the call.

-Biden has looked to establish a break from the warm rhetoric often displayed toward Putin by his predecessor, Donald Trump.
-But the new president also is looking to preserve room for diplomacy.
+Biden has looked to break from the warm rhetoric often displayed toward Putin by his predecessor, Donald Trump.
+But the new president also is intent on preserving room for diplomacy.

 Unlike his immediate predecessors, Biden has not held out hope for a “reset” in relations with Russia but has instead indicated he wants to manage differences with the former Cold War foe without necessarily resolving them or improving ties.
 And, with a heavy domestic agenda and looming decisions needed on Iran and China, a direct confrontation with Russia is not something he seeks.